onedata/onedata-documentation/docs/user-guide/web-file-browser.md

 **View provided by...** bar.
 Although the provider is chosen automatically, it is possible to manually select a different one using the **Choose other Oneprovider...** action at the top of file browser, given that there is more than one supporting provider.
-Alternatively, providers can be switched using a world map visual representation, available under the globe icon.
+Alternatively, you can switch providers by using a world map visual representation, available under the globe icon.

 ![Switch supporting provider view](../../images/user-guide/web-file-browser/oneprovider-switch.png#screenshot)